OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 In this tutorial, we learn (1) how to use Makeflow and (2) how to detach the master process from the terminal so that the master is alive and waits for the workers to complete, even after we log out from the submit node.
-We consider a simple example of generating Fibonacci sequence to demonstrate the usage of Makeflow.
+We consider a simple example of generating the Fibonacci sequence to demonstrate the usage of Makeflow.

 ## Tutorial files